ignis32/OrbaDongle/README.md

 A: I have no idea.
 It probably could - they are quite similar after all, and I've tried to guess device as "Artiphon Orba"
 and added this name to filter, but I do not have Orba  1 to test.

-Q: Will it work as generic WIDI replacement with other MIDI devices?
+Q: Will it work as generic poor man's WIDI replacement with other MIDI devices?
 A: With some customization, I guess.

    First of all, there are two filters DEVICE_TO_CONNECT1 DEVICE_TO_CONNECT2 defined in main.cpp of orbadongle_ESP32_ble_client.
-   By default, ESP32 will ignore any BLE midi devices that are not Orba, and determines if it is Orba by these filters.
+   By default, ESP32 will ignore any BLE midi devices that are not Orba, and determines if it is Orba by these filters, seatching for "Artiphon Orba"  and "Artiphon Orba 2" .
-   (I have other MIDI ble stuff, and designed it to be sure that ESP32 will connect only to Orba.)
+   (I have other MIDI ble stuff, and had written the code to be sure that ESP32 will connect only to Orba.)

    If you want something else - you can modify the filter to match your device name, or set  bool connect_to_any = true  nearby and ESP32 will connect to the first BLE MIDI devices it sees.